 #11 Updated by Thomas Beutlich over 4 years ago

 actually I am not sure what the minimum OS requirement for exiv2 is but I could remember the GetFileInformationByHandle patch.
 So it is now there for sake of consistency.

 It could also be the AV tool that deleted the original file while exiv2 is working on it.
 Not sure if the rename then still is preferable but at least you do not want to see that silly exception message.

-#12 Updated by Robin Mills about 4 years ago
+#12 Updated by Robin Mills over 4 years ago

 I put the test code into tools/issue984 because I put the depends32/64 code there a few years ago.
 I'm not sure I want to put external programs such as issue984.cpp into the build and with only a single file to compile and link, a vcproj file isn't really needed when it can be build with > nmake issue984.exe And it's probably time to retire depends32/64 as I no longer use it in the test suite.